The Trevor Project (501+ Employees, 145% 2 Yr Employee Growth Rate)

 - Comprehensive health insurance, including coverage for various gender affirmation surgeries (and we pay 100% of your premiums for medical, dental, and life)

-- Flexibility to work from anywhere in the U.S. (we provide the technology, a monthly internet reimbursement, and a reimbursement to outfit your work-from-home space!)
+- Flexibility to work from anywhere in the U.S. (we provide the technology, a monthly amount for internet and office supplies, and a reimbursement to outfit your work-from-home space!)

 - Fun virtual office environment and passionate team